-Sweetening agents are the chemical substances that added to either mask the unpleasant taste or enhance the perception of sweet taste in an oral pharmaceutical preparation such as tablets, syrup etc. Also called Sweetener.
+Sweetening agents are the chemical substances that added to either mask the unpleasant taste or enhance the perception of sweet taste in some oral pharmaceutical preparations such as tablets, syrup, suspension etc. Also, Sweetening agents are called Sweetener.
 Importantly, sweetening agents are the common excipient for Pediatrics.

 Classification of Sweetening agents used in Pharmaceutical Preparations